biopython/biopython/Doc/chapter_introduction.rst

      ``parse``\ *,* ``read`` *and* ``write`` *take filenames?
 They insist on handles!*
    | You need Biopython 1.54 or later, or just use handles explicitly
-     (see Section :ref:`sec:appendix-handles`).
+     (see Section [sec:appendix-handles]).
 It is especially important to remember to close output handles explicitly after writing your data.

 #. | *Why won’t the* ``Bio.SeqIO.write()`` *and* ``Bio.AlignIO.write()``
      *functions accept a single record or alignment?
 They insist on a